stronghips/PythonLessons/Lesson 2/README.md

 program.
 They have been written by someone and we can use the functionality of those packages.

-To use a package we have to install it using the package manager pip.
+To use a package we have to install it first using the package manager `pip`.
 - `pip install turtle`
 And then we have to import the functions that we need from the package in our program: